Torus actions, weighted blow-ups, and desingularization of plane curves: Proofs

 We now prove the remaining parts of Theorem~\ref{Thm:Main2}.
 Following the notation introduced in Section~\ref{Sec:weighted}, consider the weighted blow-up of $[B_+/\Gm] \to \cW$ along $\bar J = (x_1^{1/w_1},x_2^{1/w_2})$.
 Since $B_+ \subset B = \Spec(\tilde{R})$ with $\cO_\cW \subset \tilde{R} \subset \cO_\cW[t,t^{-1}]$, the co-action $\cO_\cW \to \cO_\cW \otimes \cO_T$ naturally lifts to a co-action $\tilde{R} \to \tilde{R} \otimes \cO_T$ by sending $t \mapsto t \otimes 1$.
 In this way, the $T$-action on $\cW$ lifts to an action of $T' = T \times \Gm$ on $B_+$, inducing a morphism $[B_+/T'] \to [\cW/T]$ fitting in a cartesian diagram: Since $\cW \to [\cW/T]$ is a smooth cover, and $[B_+/\Gm] \to \cW$ is proper and birational by Lemma~\ref{Lem:weighted}, $[B_+/T'] \to [\cW/T]$ is also proper and birational.
 In order to show $[B_+/T']$ has finite stabilizers, it suffices to show its relative inertia over $[\cW/T]$ is finite, since by hypothesis $[\cW/T]$ has finite stabilizers.
 Indeed, that is the case, as the relative inertia of $[B_+/T']$ over $[\cW/T]$ is finite after base change to the smooth cover $\cW \to [\cW/T]$.

-Finally, by part (3) of Theorem~\ref{Thm:Main1}, the order of $\cZ' \subset \cW' := B_+$ at every point lying over $q$ is strictly smaller than $a_1$.
+Finally, by Theorem~\ref{Thm:Main1}(3), the logarithmic order of $\cZ' \subset \cW' := B_+$ at every point lying over $q$ is strictly smaller than $a_1$.
 Since every point lying over $\cQ$ is in the same $T'$-orbit as points lying over $q$, we deduce the same conclusion for points in $\cZ'$ lying over $\cQ$. \end{proof}